l7mp/stunner/doc/SECURITY.md

 This little experiment demonstrates the threats associated with a poorly configured STUNner
 gateway: it may allow external access to *any* UDP service running inside your cluster.
-The prerequisites for this is that (1) the target service *must* run over UDP (e.g., `kube-dns`) and (2) the user *must* specifically add a UDPRoute to the target service, otherwise STUNner blocks access to it.
+The prerequisites for this is that (1) the target service *must* run over UDP (e.g., `kube-dns`), (2) the target service *must* be wrapped with a UDPRoute, and (3) the attacker *must* know at least one pod address or the ClusterIP for the targeted service.
+Should any of this prerequisites miss, STUNner will block access to the target service.

 Now rewrite the backend service in the UDPRoute to an arbitrary non-existent service.